eusuntcarol/pclp1-lab/README.md

 ### Linking Types:

-**Static Linking:** The code of both sources is injected directly into the executable.
+**Static Linking:** The code of both sources is injected directly into the executable.<br>
-*Example:* `gcc app.c hello.c -o app.out`
+*Example:* `gcc app.c hello.c -o app.out`<br>
-*Explanation:* These files will be put together in the executable file.
+*Explanation:* These files will be put together in the executable file.<br>

-**Dynamic Linking:** The library is loaded at runtime, allowing the same code to be used by multiple processes at once (e.g., libc, math library).
+**Dynamic Linking:** The library is loaded at runtime, allowing the same code to be used by multiple processes at once (e.g., libc, math library).<br>
-*Example:* `gcc app.c -lm -o app.out`
+*Example:* `gcc app.c -lm -o app.out`<br>
 *Explanation:* Code from `math.h` won't be present in the executable file, during the linking process there will be some placeholders in the binary that will be resolved at runtime.

 # Introduction to Makefile

 A Makefile is a special file used in software development to manage the build process of a project.
 It is used by the `make` utility, a build automation tool that automatically compiles and links programs.

 ### What is a Makefile and make?
 - **Makefile**: A text file containing a set of directives used by the `make` build automation tool to compile and link a program.
 - **Make**: A command-line tool that reads the Makefile and executes the specified tasks to build your project.

 ### How does it help automate tasks?
 - **Dependencies**: Makefile specifies which files depend on which others.
 If a file changes, `make` knows which other files need to be recompiled.

 - **Targets and Rules**: You define "targets" (e.g., executable files) and "rules" (commands to build these targets). `make` uses these to automate the process.